The 25 Most Common Religious Fallacies

 20. Moral Equivalence

-Absence of belief is conflated with ideological motivation.
-Harm committed without religion is blamed on disbelief, while harm committed with belief is excused as misuse.
-The standard shifts to protect the belief system.
+Why it fails: the mere absence of a belief is being conflated with a positive ideological motivation.
+Harm committed in the absence of religion gets blamed on disbelief, while harm committed explicitly in the name of belief is excused as a misuse of the faith.
+The standard quietly shifts back and forth in whichever direction protects the belief system.

 21. Appeal to Faith